News:

 J. Gomez

-Quote from: Lexi on Today at 09:33:14 AMThey are a pain to remove.
+Quote from: Lexi on May 12, 2025, 09:33:14 AMThey are a pain to remove.
 Wear thick gloves in case the glass breaks.
 I am in the process of swapping out my front bumper and I noted that the turn signals and fog lights began working oddly.
 Did some preliminary tests and seems to be bad grounds due to the bumper removal process.
 Clay/Lexi

 Clay,